Anish-Tondchirkar/Car-Price-Predictor/README.md

 3. Train the model using your dataset or use the pre-trained model provided.
 4. Run the web application to start predicting car prices.

-## Usage

-The Car Price Prediction model is accessible through a web application.
-Users can input relevant details about their cars, such as the year, mileage, owner type, and more.
-The model will then provide an estimated price for the vehicle.

-## Deployment

-This project is deployed on Amazon Web Services (AWS) and can be accessed at [http://ec2-13-51-237-165.eu-north-1.compute.amazonaws.com:6969](http://ec2-13-51-237-165.eu-north-1.compute.amazonaws.com:6969).

 ## Contributing